blacy/coolTLUSTY-toolkit/README.md

 # coolTLUSTY-toolkit
-python tools I made for post-processing 1d radiative-convective structure and spectral models in the coolTLUSTY output format, as well as tools used in the process of creating updated molecular absorption cross sections using ExoMol and exocross.
+Python tools I made for post-processing 1d radiative-convective structure and spectral models in the coolTLUSTY output format, as well as tools used to create updated molecular absorption cross sections with exocross.

+# Contents:

 **coolTLUSTY_model_class.py**: defines a python "model" object with the following functions, initiated from a matching structure and spectral file in the format output by coolTLUSTY ("fort.20" and "fort.21" from a run of coolTLUSTY)